Skip to main content

 Should I keep my tax reserves in checking or savings?

-If your checking pays competitive interest, keeping tax reserves in a sub-account within checking is simpler.
-If not, a savings account earns more and adds a small barrier against accidentally spending tax money.
+If your checking pays competitive interest, keeping tax reserves in a sub-account within checking is simpler — the money is right there when quarterly payments are due, no transfer needed.
+If your checking pays near zero, a savings account earns more and adds a small barrier against accidentally spending tax money.
+The convenience factor matters: if transferring from savings to checking takes 2 days, start the transfer a few days before your estimated tax deadline.

 How much should I keep in my business checking account?